dlk3/udm-hacks/ntopng-udm/README.md

 This project was inspired by Carlos Talbot's  [tusc/ntopng-udm project](https://github.com/tusc/ntopng-udm).
 This container differs in the following ways:

-1. A Fedora container is used, providing repository packages that are more up-to-date than those provided by Ubuntu.
+1. A Fedora container is used, because I like being on the semi-bleeding edge.
-2. The current GitHub version of ntopng is used, as it existed when the container was built, not the latest stable branch.
+2. The libcap-supported features of ntopng are compiled in, including network discovery.
-3. The libpcap-supported features of ntopng are enabled.
+3. A more up-to-date version of the geoipupdate tool is used.
-4. A more up-to-date version of the geoipupdate tool is used.
+4. The start-up process for the container has been modified so that startup will not loop endlessly when the GeoIP.conf file causes an error.
-5. The start-up process for the container has been modified to ignore geoipupdate failures.
+5. The podman run command in this documentation has been fixed so that the ntopng configuration data stored in the redis DB will be persisted through container updates and restarts

 # Running The Container On The UDM